shzlw/poli/docs/installation.md

         |...
 ```

-5. Run the start script.
+5. Run the start script to start the server.

 ```bash
 # Windows